WHAT IS FEDERAL WORK-STUDY?

 Students searching for a FWS position should do the following:

-- To search for available jobs, register on Purple Briefcase or see the bulletin board across from the Veteran and Military Success Office in the Penland Administration Building.
+- To search for available jobs, register on Handshake or see the bulletin board across from the Veteran and Military Success Office in the Penland Administration Building.

 - Go directly to the department to which you want to apply.
 Check with the employing department to determine their application procedure.
 Procedures may vary from department to department.